famasboy888/reactjs_unit_testing/README.md

 # Testing React Apps

-This is the starter project for my Reacting testing course where you'll learn everything you need to know to effectively test React apps.
-You can find the full course at:
+This is the starter project for my Reacting testing.
+All Test files are stored here [Link](https://github.com/famasboy888/reactjs_unit_testing/tree/main/tests)

 ## About this Project